 Teachers produced pupil friendly mark-schemes for these assessments (based on God knows what).
 Laughably, levels were divided into sub-levels and a whole pseudo-science appeared.
+History teachers grew angry at entering flawed data.
 All of this proved that schools reacted to what they thought Ofsted wanted much more than what was actually right for students.

 Assessment at Key Stage 3 after 2014

 Then, in 2014, levels were abolished.
 What great news this was for the assessment geek.
 Finally, someone had seen sense that this system was flawed.
 Right?
 Surely now a decent system of assessment would be introduced at Key Stage 3?